lronaldo/cpctelera/cpctelera/src/readme.txt

    These are the steps to install CPCtelera in your system

    1. - Install required <Software Requirements>
+   2. - Download and unzip <current stable version of CPCtelera at https://github.com/lronaldo/cpctelera/archive/v1.0.0.zip>
-   2. - Open a terminal an enter cpctelera/ folder
+   3. - Open a terminal an enter cpctelera/ folder
    > cd cpctelera/
-   3. - Launch *setup.sh*
+   4. - Launch *setup.sh*
    > ./setup.sh
    * Setup checks software dependencies.
 If some dependency is not met, you will receive an error message requesting you to install it and then launch *setup.sh* again.
-   4. - Close the terminal and open a new one.
+   5. - Close the terminal and open a new one.

-   5. - CPCtelera is ready to be used in your system.
+CPCtelera is ready to be used in your system.

 Section: Starting with CPCtelera